Head of chambers

 Mr Ewan McQuater QC, Mr Adrian Beltrami QC

-3VB is one of the most highly regarded commercial sets of chambers, its members involved in the leading cases of the day.
-Recent examples include PCP v Barclays, Manning & Napier v Tesco PLC, The Libyan Investment Authority v Société Générale, the RBS Rights Issue Litigation, Tchenguiz v Grant Thornton, Yukos v The Russian Federation, Terra Firma v Citigroup and Goldman Sachs International v Novo Banco SA.
-Members are also involved in numerous high-value and complex international arbitration disputes involving prominent corporate entities, energy majors and nation states.
-Over 70% of 3VB’s barristers are ranked in the directories, and its silks and juniors are frequently nominated for and awarded industry accolades.
+3VB is one of London’s leading sets of barristers’ chambers, and its members are often involved in the major commercial and international cases of the day.
+Recent examples include PCP Capital Partners LLP v Barclays Bank, Barclay v Barclay, Libyan Investment Authority v Société Générale SA, Stati v The Republic of Kazakhstan, The RBS Rights Issue Litigation, PJSC Tatneft v Bogolyubov, Tchenguiz v Grant Thornton UK LLP, Terra Firma v Citigroup, and Goldman Sachs International v Novo Banco SA.
+Members of chambers are also involved in high-value complex international commercial, energy and treaty-based arbitrations.
 3VB prides itself on its professional expertise and the outstanding opportunities afforded to all tenants to build leading commercial practices.
-It is a forward- looking set providing a diverse, friendly and informal atmosphere with excellent practice managers, and spacious, first-class facilities.
+It is a forward-looking, friendly, and diverse set, with excellent practice managers and first-class facilities.

-3VB’s members are recognised as leading practitioners in a variety of the fields that make up international commercial practice: banking, financial services, commercial and contractual disputes, civil fraud, international arbitration, energy, natural resources & infrastructure, construction, insolvency, insurance, technology, IT and telecoms, media & entertainment, and professional negligence.
+3VB’s members are recognised as specialists in categories that span the full range of commercial law including international arbitration, investment treaty work, banking and financial services, commercial and contractual disputes, civil fraud, energy, natural resources and infrastructure, construction, insolvency, insurance, technology, IT and telecoms, media and entertainment, and professional negligence.

 Commercial practice is demanding and 3VB seeks the brightest and the best.
-The characteristics we seek are a high level of intellectual and analytical ability, very strong oral and written advocacy skills and the temperament and determination to succeed at the competitive commercial Bar.
-An applicant will be unlikely to reach the first round of interviews without a good 2.1 in their undergraduate studies (as well as a good record on the GDL where applicable).
-Many successful applicants have a first or a Master’s degree, or both.
+The characteristics we are looking for are intellectual and analytical ability, oral and written communication and advocacy skills, and the temperament and determination to succeed at the competitive Commercial Bar.
+As a minimum, candidates should have an actual or expected 2.1 in undergraduate studies (and a good record on the GDL where applicable).
+Many successful applicants have a first class degree or a master’s degree, or both.

 Pupils sit with four pupil supervisors for three months each.
-3VB’s pupil supervisors are high achievers at various levels of seniority, and pupils also have the opportunity to work with many other members of chambers.
-Pupils are exposed to a range of cases and to top-quality expertise from which to learn their skills, all in an encouraging and supportive environment, to help them they perform to the best of their ability throughout poupillage.
-During the practising six months, pupils are given the opportunity to undertake advocacy on their own account, to build up experience and earnings.
+3VB’s pupil supervisors are ordinarily drawn from the senior juniors.
+Pupils also have the opportunity to work with many other members of chambers during the course of pupillage.
+Pupils are exposed to a range of cases, advocacy training exercises, and top-quality expertise from which to learn their skills, all in an encouraging and supportive environment.
+During the practising second six months, pupils are given the opportunity to undertake advocacy on their own account, to build up experience and earnings.
 Tenancy at 3VB is offered to all pupils who make the grade.
+Pupils are invited to many chambers events and socialise regularly with members and staff.

-Two-day mini-pupillages are an essential part of chambers’ selection procedure; prospective applicants for pupillage are strongly encouraged to apply for a mini-pupillage; please visit the 3VB website.
+Two-day mini-pupillages are an essential part of chambers’ selection procedure and include an assessed exercise; prospective applicants for pupillage are strongly encouraged to apply for a mini-pupillage; please visit the 3VB website.

-The pupillage award is £65,000 per annum, excluding second-six earnings.
+The pupillage award is £70,000 per annum.
 Up to £20,000 of this award can be drawn down during the year before pupillage.

 Admiralty & shipping